valentynhol/valentynhol/README.md

-- Hi, I’m Valentyn Holovko
+- Hi, my name is Valentyn Holovko
 - I’m interested in programming and creating smth new